A visit inside the magnificent Tower Bridge, London

 Steam Boiler at Tower Bridge, London, UK

-To get to the engine rooms, we completed crossing the bridge, following a blue line on the ground.
-As you’re looking down you can read the plaques commemorating the Tower Bridge workers.
+To get to the engine rooms, follow the blue painted line on the pavement.
+As you’re looking down, you can read the bronze plaques commemorating the former Tower Bridge workers.
+You’ll then arrive at the last part of the tour, the engine rooms.

 Engine room at Tower Bridge, London, UK